michaelnny/QLoRA-LLM/README.md

 **Bug Reporting and Contributions:** Rigorous testing has been conducted in specific scenarios, but we cannot guarantee it's bug-free.
 Bug reports and pull requests are highly encouraged and welcomed.

-**Optimization:** For simplicity, we only focus on QLoRA and neglect other technics.
-For example, we can also extend the project by using gradient checkpointing to further reduce GPU RAM usage.

 # Environment and Requirements

 - Python 3.10.6